mariusGundersen/jazzmine/readme.md

 This way you can load the module you want to test, and any other module needed for the test to run, right in the describe statement.

+Jazzmine will wait until all of the dependencies have loaded before it runs the tests.

 ### because

 The `because` function is exactly the same as `beforeEach`.
 It is included as it works better with behaviour driven code; the `because` function describes what triggers what we want to test.
 For example: